-The young Longleaf Pine (Pinus palustris) has completed this species' earliest "grass" stage (lasting 3-7 years), when it sends down a long taproot and presents only a tufted ball of needles low to the ground.
-Subsequent growth is usually rapid; mature specimens can reach more than 100 feet in 150 years and can survive for 500 years.
-Before heavy logging in the eighteenth and nineteenth centuries the Longleaf Pine comprised a dense forest of an estimated 90 million acres, stretching from Virginia south to Florida and then west to Texas.
-Only 3 percent of that stand survives today.
-Soft and easily worked when fresh-cut, the Longleaf Pine has a very high concentration of resin that hardens over time.
+Mature specimens of longleaf pine can reach more than 100 feet in 150 years and can survive for 500 years.
+Before heavy logging in the eighteenth and nineteenth centuries the longleaf pine comprised a dense forest of an estimated 90 million acres, stretching from Virginia south to Florida and then west to Texas.
+Only three percent of that stand survives today.
+Soft and easily worked when fresh-cut, the longleaf pine has a very high concentration of resin that hardens over time.
 It was the timber of choice for building ships (also supplying resin and turpentine), warehouses, and many antebellum houses.
 The wide plank flooring often referred to as "heart pine" in our region is usually made of longleaf pine.
 If you have any doubt why it is named long-leaf, compare the needles (leaves) to our most common pine, the loblolly (Pinus taeda), growing right beside it to the east.